nexticodes/rlgl-typeracer/README.md

 ------
 ![Wireframe](assets/img/wireframe.png)

+## Technologies Used
+---
+HTML, CSS, JavaScript

+---

 ### What's Next?
 - Have an upload button that allows the user to enter their own passage that they want to type out.